akihikodaki/dts/test_plans/vf_macfilter_test_plan.rst

       testpmd> set fwd mac
       testpmd> start

-   Note: In Jan, 2016, i40e doesn't support mac_addr add operation, so the case will be failed for FVL/Fort park NICs.

 6. Use scapy to send 100 random packets with current VF0's MAC, verify the packets can be received by one VF and can be forwarded to another VF correctly.